About The UAE

 - The Dubai International Finance Centre is regulated by the Dubai Financial Services Authority.

-- There are no stamp taxes in the UAE.
+- There are no stamp duties laws in the UAE.

 - There are no withholding taxes in the UAE.

-- The UAE has 30 free trade zones (Free Zones) in which businesses are generally eligible for tax holidays of 15 to 50 years.
+- The UAE has more than 40 Free Zones in which businesses are generally eligible for tax holidays of 15 to 50 years.

-- The UAE has tax treaties with around 70 countries and territories.
+- The UAE has tax treaties with more than 90 countries and territories.

 - The UAE is a signatory to the Organisation for Economic Co-operation and Development's Multilateral Competent Authority Agreement, through which information is exchanged between tax administrations, to provide a single, global picture on some key indicators of economic activity within multinational enterprises.